< Back to Previous

 We are quite willing to spring for Hotel San Marco, partly for the comfort factor and also in hopes that it will have wireless access, something we have lacked for days—but a last-minute review of Rick Steves’ listings and map revealed something that it took arriving at the outskirts of the walls to fully grasp.
 The San Marco is outside the wall.
 Second choices Albergo la Luna and La Boheme are inside it and definitely preferable because we want to be inside the mediaeval town.

 We walk up to an opening in the wall, one of the many gates (portae) leading inside, and stare in.
 It is marginally dangerous as bikes are shooting out of it like stunt drivers down a ramp.
 When we do pass inside, it is totally compelling.
-The place is old, Roman-looking and the first millennium both.
+The place is old, Roman-looking and first millennium too.
 It feels like assorted landscapes from my high-school history book fused together: the Empire of the Caesars, the baronies of the barbarians from the north, the omneity of the Church, Henri Pirenne’s rise of mercantilism, and the palazzos of the Renaissance.
-According to Rick Steves, churches were built in Lucca from the fourth century on, culminating in vintage Romanesque architecture around the twelfth AD.
+According to Rick Steves, churches were built in Lucca from the fourth century on, culminating in vintage Romanesque architecture around the twelfth century AD.
 At one time there were around seventy of them; many remain.
-The inner city—the basic ancient fortified grid, its two main imperial roads still crossing at the central market (forum), now Piazza San Michele—is still in some ineffable way a Roman settlement.
+The inner city—the basic ancient fortified grid, its two main imperial roads still crossing at the central market (forum), now Piazza San Michele—is in some ineffable way a Roman settlement.

 During the Middle Ages, Lucca became a wealthy silk center, and in 1500, twenty-five thousand craftsmen worked three thousand looms daily.
 Lucca was a major banking center then too, especially for pilgrims headed to Jerusalem.
 At its peak, the town had 160 tall, round towers, many stories high, each containing shops, living quarters, and roof arbors under which vegetables were grown.
 They remain today, bridged together by subsequent construction, to make a second (or third) city atop the battlements.
-I have never seen living spaces go up so high relative to their diameter except in maybe something like the Empire State Building, which is at a totally different scale.
-The Lucca towers are like distended lighthouses or little castles, horizontal space completely transposed into vertical loft, so that the rooms are stacked and evolve upward.
+I have never seen living spaces go up so high relative to their diameter except in maybe something like the Empire State Building, which is at a totally different scale. he Lucca towers are like distended lighthouses or little castles, horizontal space completely transposed into vertical loft, so that the rooms are stacked and evolve upward.

-The concept of space here, like that of the stilt-houses of the Mesolithic, is ancient and non-Western and takes the sky seriously in a way that skyscrapers only flaunt without aesthetics or design.
-The city is a creature of turrets connected by walls and arched bridges, the latter forming spans over roads along which two lanes of bikes pass, going in opposite directions.
-The bridges are also actually just apartments, many-layered stone spans constructed to make use of limited space within an already-constructed maze.
+The concept of space here, like that of the stilt-houses of the Mesolithic, is ancient and non-Western and takes the sky seriously in a way that skyscrapers flaunt without aesthetics or design.
+A city is a creature of turrets connected by walls and arched bridges, the latter forming spans over roads along which two lanes of bikes pass, going in opposite directions.
+The bridges are also actually apartments, many-layered stone spans constructed to make use of limited space within an already-constructed maze.
 One can clearly see the borderline between elegant old, stone-and-mortar towers and portals and more recent urban habitats of sheet rock and plastered wall that sit atop and between them.
-Here the ancient first city meets the futuristic fractal ecocity.
+Here the first city meets the futuristic fractal ecocity.

 When Napoleon invaded Italy in 1799, he considered Lucca a gem and gave it to his sister.
 Later it passed to his widow, Mary Louise, who turned the fortified wall into a city park.